Nrspinto/basic-html-only-website/README.md

    git clone https://github.com/Nrspinto/basic-html-only-website.git
 2. Open the ``index.html`` file in your browser to view the portfolio.

-3. To modify the content, edit the html file with your preferred text editor.
+3. To modify the content, edit the html files with your preferred text editor.

 ---
 ## Requirements